StudioGIB/Mill_Table/README.md

 The standard size will be 90 x 220 cm (35.4 x 86.6 inches)

+# LOW_Frame fork

-Since the original idea sprung from the necessity to design a custom table from our meeting room, our first prototype will include a self-healing mat (the green finish you can see in the pictures) as a top finish layer.
-As we understand that the general public won't need such a peculiar top, we plan to release a frameless all-plywood version and a customizable one in order to let you finish and enrich the table with the top material of your choosing and they will be available as forks starting after V.0.7.
+Since the original idea sprung from the necessity to design a custom table from our meeting room, our first prototype included a self-healing mat (the green finish you can see in the pictures) as a top finish layer.
+As we understood the general public wouldn't have needed such a peculiar top, this release was based on the necessity to have a broader audience appeal to the table design.
+As such, small corrections where applied to the design; the outer frame was lowered, made it level with the tabletop.

 # Open Source Design - Fabrication
 We work on experimental design fueled by public support.